firehol/website/content/tutorial/firehol-new-user.md

 firewall.
 It applies to FireHOL 2.x versions, which understand both IPv4 and IPv6.

-Nore: this tutorial currently focusses on IPv4.
+Note: this tutorial currently focusses on IPv4.
 It needs updating to include [interface6](/keyword/firehol/interface6) and how to merge the results.
-Meantime, please follw this guide, then read [the upgrade pages](/upgrade/#config-version-6) which will explain how to introduce IPv6 to your firewall.
+Meantime, please follow this guide, then read [the upgrade pages](/upgrade/#config-version-6) which will explain how to introduce IPv6 to your firewall.